lee-lindley/plsql_utilities/README.md

 Runs each of these scripts in correct order and with compile options.
 At the top is the line:

-    ALTER SESSION SET PLSQL_CCFLAGS='use_app_log:TRUE,use_app_parameter:TRUE,use_mime_type:TRUE';
+    ALTER SESSION SET PLSQL_CCFLAGS='use_app_log:TRUE,use_app_parameter:TRUE,use_mime_type:TRUE,use_split:TRUE';

-If you do not want to install the package *mime_type* as part of *html_email_udt*, set that parameter to FALSE.
+If you do not want to install the package *mime_type* as part of *html_email_udt*, set that compile directive to FALSE.

+If you do not want to install the Function *split*, set that compile directive to FALSE and comment out the call to '@split.sql'.

-If you do not want to install *app_parameter*, both set that value to FALSE and also comment out the call to '@app_parameter.sql'.
+If you do not want to install *app_parameter*, set that compile directive to FALSE and comment out the call to '@app_parameter.sql'.

-If you do not want to install *app_log*, both set that value to FALSE and also comment out the call to '@app_log.sql'.
+If you do not want to install *app_log*, set that compile directive to FALSE and comment out the call to '@app_log.sql'.

-If you are not using any of those three, you can simply run the individual script without setting *PLSQL_CCFLAGS* as the default value of any unset compile directives is FALSE.
+If you are not using any of those four, you can simply run the individual script without setting *PLSQL_CCFLAGS* as the default value of any unset compile directives is NULL which we handle correctly.

 ## app_lob

-Several LOB functions and procedures that should be in *DBMS_LOB*.
+Several LOB functions and procedures that should be in *DBMS_LOB* IMHO.
 The names are description enough.

 - file_to_blob
 ```sql